 Maryland Building & Construction Law Attorneys

-The law firm of Goldberg & Banks, P.C. offers its clients over 80 years of combined experience in complex civil litigation and representing participants in the building and construction industry.
+The Maryland construction law lawyers of Goldberg & Banks, P.C. offers its clients over 80 years of combined experience in complex civil litigation and representing participants in the building and construction industry.

 Located in the heart of Baltimore County, G&B’s practice extends to all areas of Maryland and the District of Columbia, including state and federal courts (both at the trial and appellate levels) and administrative proceedings.